 - Inbound Interface Enter the interface that receives traffic to your network.
 For a bridged interface, prepend the string physdev: in front of the interface name - Outbound Interface The cleaned traffic is sent to a downstream router through the outbound interface, which should hold the route to the default gateway.
 For GRE / IP over IP tunneling, configure virtual network interfaces with the ip command, part of the iproute2 package.
-For a bridged interface, prepend the string physdev: in front of the interface name - Software Firewall Select the software firewall policy applied when the Packet Filter generates a filtering rule.
+For a bridged interface, prepend the string physdev: in front of the interface name - BGP Flowspec Select which policy to apply when the Response is configured to send BGP FlowSpec announcements for filtering rules - Netfilter Firewall Select the Netfilter firewall policy applied when the Packet Filter generates a filtering rule.
 Packet Filter can do software-based packet filtering and packet rate limiting using the Netfilter framework provided by the Linux kernel.
-The software-based packet filter is very flexible, and since Packet Filter does not use the connection tracking mechanism specific to stateful firewalls, it is very fast as well. - No software packet filtering Packet Filter detects and reports filtering rules.
-The Linux firewall API is not used.
-You can implement other filtering commands using custom scripts executed by Responses - o Filtering rules drop matched traffic.
-Valid traffic is accepted Packet Filter detects, reports and applies filtering rules using the software firewall.
+The software-based packet filter is very flexible, and since Packet Filter does not use the connection tracking mechanism specific to stateful firewalls, it is very fast as well. - Disabled Packet Filter detects and reports filtering rules but the Linux firewall API is not used.
+You can implement other filtering commands using custom scripts executed by Responses - Filtering rules drop matched traffic.
+Valid traffic is accepted Packet Filter detects, reports and applies filtering rules using the Netfilter firewall.
 If the filtering rule is not whitelisted, the traffic matched by it is blocked.
 The remaining traffic is passed - Filtering rules drop matched traffic.
 Valid traffic is rate-limited Packet Filter detects, reports and applies filtering rules and rate-limits the remaining traffic.
 If the filtering rule is not whitelisted, the traffic matched by it is blocked.
 The traffic that exceeds the packets/second threshold value is not passed.
-Rate-limiting only works for packets/s thresholds, not for bits/s thresholds - Filtering rules rate-limit matched traffic.
+Rate-limiting only works for packets/s thresholds, not for bits/s thresholds.
+Some kernel versions will fail to rate-limit traffic above 10000 pkts/s and as a result all traffic will be dropped!

+- Filtering rules rate-limit matched traffic.
 Valid traffic is accepted Packet Filter detects and reports filtering rules and rate-limits matched traffic to the threshold value.
-Rate-limiting only works for packets/s thresholds, not for bits/s thresholds - O Apply the default Netfilter chain policy Packet Filter detects and reports filtering rules, and applies the default Netfilter chain policy.
+Rate-limiting only works for packets/s thresholds, not for bits/s thresholds.
+Some kernel versions will fail to rate-limit traffic above 10000 pkts/s and as a result all traffic will be dropped! - Apply the default Netfilter chain policy Packet Filter detects and reports filtering rules, and applies the default Netfilter chain policy.
 The Netfilter framework is still being used, but all rules have the "RETURN" target.
 This option is usually used for testing purposes

-Click the options button on the right to be able to configure the following Software Firewall parameters:
+Click the options button on the right to be able to configure the following additional parameters: